hpcaubuserguide/hpcaub_userguide/userdoc/octopus/large_language_models.rst

 The following models are available on ``octopus``:

+- llama-2-13b
+- llama-2-13b-chat
+- llama-2-13b-hf
-  - mistral 7B V0.1
+- llama-2-7b
-  - mistral 7B Instruct 7B
-  - llama2 7B
+- llama-2-7b-chat
-  - llama2 13B
+- llama-2-7b-hf
 - falcon 1B
 - falcon 7B
+- falcon:180b-chat
+- jais-13b-chat
+- codellama:34b
+- codellama:70b
+- deepseek-coder:33b
+- dolphin-mixtral:8x7b
+- llava
+- medllama2
+- megadolphin
+- mixtral:8x7b-instruct-v0.1-q8_0
+- mixtral:latest
+- phi
+- stablelm-zephyr
+- starcoder:7b
+- starcoder:15b
+- tinyllama
+- wizardlm-uncensored:13b
+- wizardlm:70b-llama2-q4_0
+- yarn-mistral:7b-128k
-  - falcon 17B
+- zephyr

-The model directory is in ``/scratch/shared/ai/models/llms``.
+The model directory is in ``/scratch/shared/ai/models/llms``. and alot of ``ollama`` models (see :ref:`here <ollama>`)

 It is a good practice to cache the model (if it fits) to ``/dev/shm/`` to speed up loading the models for repeated use.
 The read and write speed to ``/dev/shm`` is around 4 GB/s.
 Loading the hugging face mistral 7B model can be done in about 5 seconds.

+.. note:: In order to access the LLaMA models please email it.helpdesk@aub.edu.lb and provide a copy of your signed agreement https://llama.meta.com/llama-downloads/ or place your own copy that you have obtained e.g from hugging face or if you have already obtained the model on ``octopus``.

 Running inference and evaluating models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^